50th ANNIVERSARY CELEBRATION — SAVE THE DATE:

 These are the 5 events:

-There are three categories of participation.
-First, to volunteer to help make the pierogi and to clean up afterwards.
-Second, is for people to place as many orders as possible for themselves, and to solicit orders from relatives, friends, neighbors, co-workers.
-And third, is donation of ingredients.
+People participated in three ways.
+First, people volunteered to help make the pierogi and to clean up afterwards.
+Second, people placed as many orders as possible for themselves, and solicited orders from relatives, friends, neighbors, co-workers.
+And third, the ingredients were donated.

 As many volunteers as possible were sought to make the pierogi.
-If people have never made pierogi before, they were enouraged to come and learn how --- even outside "friends of the parish" who would like to learn how to make pierogi could come and learn, or just come to lend a hand!
-There are different tasks for men and women, adults, teens and youth of all ages; also needed were people for the clean-up crew.
+If people had never made pierogi before, they were enouraged to come and learn how --- even outside "friends of the parish" who wanted to learn how to make pierogi could come and learn, or just come to lend a hand!
+There were different tasks for men and women, adults, teens and youth of all ages; also people volunteered for the clean-up crew.
 This was a great family affair.
 Mary Ann and Elizabeth were the contact persons.

 (5) MAKING AND SELLING PASCHA BREAD.
-The fifth fund-raising event is the baking and selling of PASCHA BREAD (Kulich).
+(PROJECT CANCELLED, 4/5) The fifth fund-raising event is the baking and selling of PASCHA BREAD (Kulich).
 On Saturday, April 8th (the day before Palm Sunday), volunteers will meet in 2 or 3, 4-hour shifts, at 7:30 am - noon, noon - 4:00, and 4:00 - 8pm, if needed to bake Pascha Bread (kulich).
-There are 2 types available --- with and without raisins.
-They are $10 a loaf.
-Please place your orders for our St. Innocent Pascha Bread ASAP, so the organizers know how to plan --- there is a limit as to how many can be made and baked in one day, and so orders might have to be limited; the last day to place orders is Saturday, April 1st.
+There are 2 types available --- with raisins ($12 a loaf) and without raisins($10 a loaf).
+The last day to place orders is Sunday, April 2nd, so the organizers know how to plan --- there is a limit as to how many can be made and baked in one day, and so orders might have to be limited.
 They make great Pascha gifts.
 This is another of our fund-raising projects to raise money for the expenses of our 50th Anniversary celebration.
-There are 4 ways you can participate to help: (1) volunteer to help with the baking; (2) place orders for the bread; (3) donate ingredients; (4) help clean up.
-Contact Becky (734-542-9815), Elizabeth (734-306-1486) or Mary Ann to sign up to help, to place orders or to ask questions.
-(Note: the date for baking has been changed from April 1st to the 8th.)
+There are 4 ways people can participate to help: (1) volunteer to help with the baking; (2) place orders for the bread; (3) donate ingredients; (4) help clean up.
+Contact Elizabeth (734-306-1486) or Mary Ann to sign up to help, to place orders or to ask questions.

 Volunteers are needed to do the baking, donate the ingredients, and of course, to place orders.